Judge rejects charges for Hawaii officers in teen’s killing

 Police say the Honda was stolen and linked to an escalating series of crimes in the days prior, including a purse snatching, a burglary and an armed robbery.

+“We’re talking about taking a person’s life with a gun.
+A government employee.
+He’s supposed to be disciplined, exercise restraint, only do something if necessary,” Van Marter said.

+Domingo’s ruling came after a preliminary hearing held to determine whether there was probable cause for the charges.

-Last month in the drawn-out hearing, a police evidence specialist testified that a pellet gun that looked like a firearm was found in the car Sykap was driving.
+Last month, a police evidence specialist testified that a pellet gun that looked like a firearm was found in the car Sykap was driving.
 Police said they also found two magazines, one with real ammunition and one that was empty.
 But they did not find real firearms in the car.

 Police also testified that officers found a backpack several blocks away from the shooting that came from a suspect who fled the vehicle.
 The backpack contained an inoperable blank-firing revolver, which is similar to devices used as movie props or at track-and-field events.